UBC-Solar/sunlink/README.md

 -   Linux PCAN Driver (https://www.peak-system.com/fileadmin/media/linux/index.htm)
 -   A cloned copy of this repository

+#### How to Install Linux PCAN Drivers
+This assumes you are using Ubuntu 22.04 desktop.
+The purpose of this section is to fix issues where can0 (or just canX in general) is not being detected/initialized by the system.
+A common reason for this issue is the bay computer shutting down, and, upon start up the CAN drivers suddenly stop working.
+1. Go to [Linux PCAN Driver](https://www.peak-system.com/fileadmin/media/linux/index.htm) and scroll down until you see the **When to Use the Package** section.
+There, download the Driver Package and open the documentation on the side. *Note: Their documentation contains all commands explained below so you can follow that as well.
+However, their guide contains many other commands and options which may be confusing so continue reading for Solar's driver installation guide.*
+2. With the zipped driver packages downloaded, we will now **extract** them.
+To do this, run `tar -xzf peak-linux-driver-X.Y.Z.tar.gz` where `X.Y.Z` is the version number of the driver package.
+3. Now change directories to the extracted folder by running `cd peak-linux-driver-X.Y.Z`.
+4. Run `make clean` to get rid of any pre-built binaries that could be outdated.
+5. Now run `make netdev` to build the driver package.
+6. Next we will install the built binaries into our system.
+To do this, run `sudo make install`.
+7. Finally run `sudo modprobe pcan` to load the driver into the kernel.

 ### Aside: Using Sunlink with WSL2
 > https://learn.microsoft.com/en-us/windows/wsl/connect-usb